 Overall gross margin was 64% and 70% for the years ended December 31, 2023 and 2022, respectively.
 The decrease in gross margin from 2022 to 2023 was driven primarily by an increase in service revenue, which has a lower gross margin than product revenue.
 Gross margin from net product revenue was 77% and 79% for the years ended December 31, 2023 and 2022, respectively.
 The decrease in gross margin was primarily a result of increasing manufacturing capacity and increased costs of certain parts.
 Gross margin from service revenue was 29% and 21% for the years ended December 31, 2023 and 2022, respectively, and consisted primarily of organ retrieval, OCS organ management and logistics services under our NOP.
 Service revenue gross margin during the year ended December 31, 2023, included the introduction of transportation and logistics services and the purchase and integration of Summit in the third quarter of 2023.
-Service revenue gross margin during the year ended December 31, 2022 included our initial launch of the NOP program and did not include a full period of our NOP service offering.
+Service revenue gross margin during the year ended December 31, 2023 and did not include a full period of our NOP service offering.